Tom Ilube

 Thomas Segun Ilube (/ɪˈluːbeɪ/ il-OO-bay; born July 1963) is a British entrepreneur and educational philanthropist and former chair of the Rugby Football Union making him the first black chair of a major sport in England.
-He is the Chair of The King’s Trust in the UK.
+He is the Chair of The King's Trust in the UK.
+He is also Chairman of LINK, the UK's cash access and ATM network.

 Early life

 Ilube was educated at Teddington School, in Richmond-upon-Thames and Edo College in Benin City, Nigeria, followed by a bachelor's degree in physics from the University of Benin.
 He later received a master's degree in business administration from London's Cass Business School.

 Career

 Ilube was chief information officer (CIO) for the internet bank Egg.

 Ilube founded the Hammersmith Academy, a state secondary school in Hammersmith, west London, which opened in September 2011 and has become one of the UK's "most innovative technology schools".

 He has created and launched several early stage technology companies including Noddle, a credit reference service, Garlik, the online identity company Crossword Cybersecurity plc, a cyber security company and Iternal, a Bristol-based MedTech start up.

-Ilube was a non-executive director of the BBC, from April 2017, stepping down in June 2021 to take up the role of chair of the Rugby Football Union (RFU), and a non-executive director of FTSE100 company WPP plc, the world’s largest advertising company by revenue, effective October 2020.
+Ilube was a non-executive director of the BBC, from April 2017, stepping down in June 2021 to take up the role of chair of the Rugby Football Union (RFU), and a non-executive director of FTSE100 company WPP plc, the world's largest advertising company by revenue, effective October 2020.
 He resigned from the RFU in December 2024.